Ōigawa Main Line

 The Ōigawa Main Line (大井川本線, Ōigawa honsen) is a Japanese railway line which connects Kanaya Station in Shimada, Shizuoka Prefecture with Senzu Station in Kawanehon, Haibara District, Shizuoka Prefecture.
 It is owned and operated by the private railway operator Ōigawa Railway.

+In September 2022, the Ōigawa Main Line suffered substantial damage from Tropical Storm Talas.
+Rail services between Kawane-Onsen Sasamado and Senzu Station were suspended until further notice.
+In 2024, Oigawa Railway's president, Akira Torizuka, set a goal of restoring the full Ōigawa Main Line by 2029.